chenz16/VehDetTrackProject/README.md

 ## 1. Submission packages
 ### Code folder:

-vehTracking.py: script to process sample images for vehicle detection and tracking
+vehTracking.py  - script to process sample images for vehicle detection and tracking

 pipe_line.py -  pipe line to process video for vehicle detection and tracking

-process.py -  Defines the core functions to process images for vehicle detection and tracking
+process.py -  define the core functions to process images for vehicle detection and tracking

-config.py- define basic input and output source/address of image process.
+config.py - define basic input and output source/address of image process.

+visualization.py - visualize and save processed images.

 writeup_report/README - Explain what is included for the submission and how it is done.

 ### output_images folder
+Contain all the images shown in this warp-up.

 ### project_video_VehTrack.mp4

 project submission video which overlays detected vehicle bounding box to original images/video

+### test_video_VehTrack.mp4

+Project sample video which overlays detected vehicle bounding box to original images/video

 ## 2. Go through rubrics